 The Kitchen Project | History Project | Contact Us | About Us | Free Food History Course | Food History Search

-They followed her wherever she went, as she loved to sing and entertain them with magic.
-One day, while sitting in a garden with her young entourage, a lovely songbird fluttered down to sit on her hand.
+Children followed Eoster wherever she went, as she loved to sing and entertain them with magic.
+One day, while sitting in a garden with her tag-a long children, a lovely songbird fluttered down to sit on her hand.

 She whispered a few words, and the bird was transformed into her favorite animal, the rabbit.